populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 <summary>Expand to see details for past versions</summary>

-### <a id="annotation-descriptions"></a>gnomAD v4.0 Hail Table annotation descriptions
+### <a id="annotation-descriptions"></a>OurDNA v4.0 Hail Table annotation descriptions

-#### gnomAD v4.0 exomes Hail Table annotations
+#### OurDNA v4.0 exomes Hail Table annotations

 Note that joint frequency, including filtering allele frequency, is available on this table.
 However, for the most up to date version of joint frequencies, please see our [new resource](https://gnomad.broadinstitute/downloads#v4-standalone-joint-faf)

 Global fields:

 - `freq_meta`: Allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
-- `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
+- `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: OurDNA inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
 - `freq_meta_sample_count`: A sample count per sample grouping defined in the '`freq_meta`' global annotation.
 - `faf_meta`: Filtering allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
-- `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
+- `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: OurDNA inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
 - `joint_freq_meta`: Joint allele frequency across the exomes and genomes metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘joint_freq’ array row annotation.
-- `joint_freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘joint_freq’ array row annotation.
+- `joint_freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: OurDNA inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘joint_freq’ array row annotation.
 - `joint_freq_meta_sample_count`: A sample count per sample grouping defined in the 'joint_freq_meta' global annotation.
 - `joint_faf_meta`: Joint filtering allele frequency across the exomes and genomes metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘joint_faf’ array row annotation.
-  joint_faf_index_dict: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint_faf’) row annotation.
+  joint_faf_index_dict: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: OurDNA inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint_faf’) row annotation.
 - `age_distribution`: Callset-wide age histogram calculated on release samples.
   - `bin_edges`: Bin edges for the age histogram.
   - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.